Log View Reference

 For numeric fields, click the "Graph Values" button (5) to display a graph of that field (see Graphs).

-Click the "Action" button on the left hand side of the search bar to display actions you can perform on your current search:
+Click the "Save" button in the left-center of the search bar to display the following Save actions for your current search:

-- Save search - Displays a dialog box that will save the search to either your personal or team's list of saved searches.
-These are available in the Search menu at the top of the page.
+- Save Search: Opens a dialog box that lets you save the active search query to either your personal or team's list of saved searches; your list is selected by default.
+Saved searches are available in the Search main navigation menu.

-- Add as Alert - Create a new alerting rule, which will trigger if the number of matches to your current search goes above or below a level you specify.
+- Save as Alert: Creates a new alerting rule, which will trigger if the number of matches to your current search goes above or below a level you specify.

-- Timestamp - the timestamp that Scalyr assigned to this log message.
-If the parser was able to identify a timestamp in the message, that value is used.
-Otherwise, the timestamp is assigned according to the time that the message was received by Scalyr's servers.
+- Date: Select this to include the date Scalyr assigned to this log message.
+If the parser was able to identify a timestamp in the message, the date is extracted from value.
+Otherwise, the date is assigned according to the time that the message was received by Scalyr's servers.

-- Source - the name of the server or other source from which the message originated.
+- Source: Select this to include the name of the server or other source from which the message originated.

-- Log file - the name of the log file in which this message originated.
-If the message did not come from a log (e.g. it was imported via the Scalyr API), this field will be blank.
+- Log file: Select this to include the name of the log file in which this message originated.
+If the message did not come from a log (e.g., was imported via the Scalyr API), this field will be blank.